solana-foundation/developer-content/content/guides/dapps/cash-app.md

 yarn create expo-app --template @solana-mobile/solana-mobile-expo-template
 ```

-THis initializing a new project using the Expo framework that is specifically
+This is initializing a new project using the Expo framework that is specifically
 designed for creating mobile applications that interact with the Solana
 blockchain.